puppetlabs/puppet-docs/source/pe/3.3/accounts_class.markdown

 ### `manage_sudoers`

 Specifies whether or not to add sudo rules to the node's `sudoers` file.
-If true, the class will add <!-- TK why the % sign --> `%sudo` and `%sudonopw` groups to the `sudoers` file and give them full sudo and passwordless sudo privileges respectively.
+If true, the class will add  `%sudo` and `%sudonopw` groups to the `sudoers` file and give them full sudo and passwordless sudo privileges respectively.
 You will need to make sure that the `sudo` and `sudonopw` groups exist in the groups hash, and that your chosen users have those groups in their `groups` arrays.
 Managing `sudoers` is not supported on Solaris.

 Allowed values are `true` and `false`; defaults to `false`.